Zaturrby/forestry-brefolia-gatsby/content/posts/setellite-features.md

  1. New web app for data cleanup with filtering and search
  2. Streamlined 80% UI for iPad with faster data entry
  3. Better reporting & dailies for clients
- 4. Shotgun export for handoff
+ 4. Better integrations with studio management systems for better handoff
+    * Shotgun
+    * Ftrack
  5. A graph-based data model for more flexibility
  6. AR for preproduction and on-set VFX to add creative possibilities
  7. Virtual production support to reduce problems with lighting
- 8. Capture additional on-set information
+ 8. Capture additional on-set information to ease post-production
     * LIDAR-support
     * Suntracker
  9. Views that connect script, storyboards, and VFX